Fluxifyed/Fluxifyed.Docs/docs/index.md

 - And much more!

 ## Support
-If you need help with the bot, you can join the [support server](/discord) and ask for help in the `#❓fluxifyed-support` channel.
+If you need help with the bot, you can join the [support server](/discord) and ask for help in the #fluxifyed-support channel.

 ## Contributing
 If you want to contribute to the bot, you can do so by forking the [GitHub repository](https://github.com/Fluxifyed/Fluxifyed) and making a pull request.